TryMala/TryMala/content/english/faq.md

 {{< accordion "What happens if the buyer fails to complete payment within the specified period?" >}}
 <br>
-An additional 4% per month will be charged on the total outstanding amount.
+A processing and admin fees (5%) will be applied per additional month on the total outstanding amount.

 {{</ accordion >}}